 There are a couple of options when it comes to staying in Luxor.
 As with everywhere else in Egypt, you want to make sure that you are staying somewhere that you feel safe.
 You can stay on the East or West side of the river and each experience is going to be very different.

 The East Side of the river is the city center.
 It’s busy.
 It’s chaotic.

 The West Side of the river is quieter.
 It’s close to the Valley of Kings and Queens.
 When I chose where to stay in Luxor, I decided to stay on the West Bank.
 For me, the West Bank was the obvious choice as I was tired of the hustle and bustle of Cairo.
 My goal was to experience Luxor fully, but I did want to stay outside of the city.

 It’s easy to cross the river.
-There’s plenty of taxi boats and a local ferry that will take you across.
+There are plenty of taxi boats and a local ferry that will take you across.
 The other option is that you can drive around the city and across the Nile.

-As for accommodation, there’s plenty of choices on the East Side of the river.
+As for accommodation, there are plenty of choices on the East Side of the river.
 I would recommend that you look at staying in a hostel.
 A private room in a hostel is a great way for you to meet people to explore with.
-Otherwise check out some of the quieter hotels located on the West Bank.
+Otherwise, check out some of the quieter hotels located on the West Bank.

 Safety in Luxor

 The harassment in Luxor was considerably less than in Cairo, but you still need to take regular precautions.
-Keep an eye on your bag at all times and don’t respond the the cat calls of strangers.
+Keep an eye on your bag at all times and don’t respond to the catcalls of strangers.
 At no time did I feel unsafe while traveling through Luxor.